zalando-stups/documentation/components/senza.rst

 ``ScaleUpThreshold``
     On which value of the metric to scale up.
 For the "CPU" metric: a value of 70 would mean 70% CPU usage.
 ``ScaleDownThreshold``
     On which value of the metric to scale down.
+For the "CPU" metric: a value of 40 would mean 40% CPU usage.